Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Method

 \subsection{Structural models}

 As mentioned, ScN has a face-centered cubic (\textit{fcc}) rocksalt structure with a calculated lattice constant of 4.530~\AA.
 The primitive cell contains 2 atoms per cell, while it is possible to define a conventional simple cubic (\textit{sc}) cell using a larger crystal unit, containing 8 atoms per cell.
-The axes of the conventional sc cell are aligned along the Sc–N bonds directions.
-Using periodic boundary conditions (PBC), we built the NW models along one of the Sc–N direction.
+The axes of the conventional \textit{sc} cell are aligned along the Sc–N bonds directions.

+{We chose to study the defective structures by embedding them in NW models.
+These nanostructures, being finite along the directions transverse to transport, allow us to obtain quantized, energy-dependent transmittance functions that can be directly compared with the electronic band structures of the systems, revealing important insights into the electronic transport mechanism that would not be accessible with 3D models.} Using periodic boundary conditions (PBC), we built the NW models along one of the Sc–N direction.
 The NWs were constructed by inserting sufficient space in the directions orthogonal to their length and replicating half of the surface layers of the obtained NW on the opposite sides (these additional layers are represented by \textit{+s} in the symbolism that we introduce to denote the NWs'geometries).
 This operation was done to make the cross-section of the NWs centrosymmetric.
 Two different periodicities were employed, corresponding to either one or three conventional cells along the NW direction, and different cross-section areas: (1x)1x1\textit{+s}, (1x)3x3\textit{+s}, (1x)5x5\textit{+s}, (3x)3x3\textit{+s}.
 These symbols describe the models' structures: in parentheses the length of the periodic unit—expressed in conventional cells—then the cross-sectional area, and the symbol \textit{+s} for additional layers.

 Since we are interested in the effects of impurities and defects in ScN lattices regardless of their dimensionality, we first performed structural relaxation in three-dimensional bulk ScN systems and then constructed the defected NW models using the relaxed atomic positions obtained from three-dimensional bulk structures.
 Unless otherwise specified, all the results reported in this work regarding defected systems refer to relaxed structures.